All of our sequences have been verified and approved by licensed physical therapists from Renew Physical Therapy and MD’s from Columbia University.

 Why this sequence works…

-This particular Office Yoga™ vinyasa sequence was created to accommodate the office environment and still receive the benefits of “vinyasa”.
-The second and third pose, Arms Over Head and Cactus Arms, mimic going from plank to chaturanga as it creates movement in the shoulder joints, bend in the elbows and engages the upper body.
-Cactus arms has an even greater benefit because it asks Office Yoga™ students to strengthen the trapezius muscles and broaden the chest.
+Pose #2 & 3: Arms Over Head and Cactus Arms- Extend both arms over head along side the ears and then bend the elbows to 90 degrees, like you’re doing a lat pulldown.
+Squeeze the shoulder blades together and lift the chest slightly.
+The combination of these two poses gave similar value as going from plank to chaturanga as it creates movement in the shoulder joints, bend in the elbows and engages the upper body.
+Cactus arms may offer a greater benefit because it asks Office Yoga® students to strengthen the trapezius muscles and broaden the chest.

 Pose #4: Standing Locust– the fourth pose with the hands clasped behind the back mimics the shape of cobra (bhujangasana) or upward facing dog (urdhva mukha svanasana) as it lengthens the spine into extension.
 Another added benefit to this posture is the chest opener.

 Pose #5 & 6: Forward Fold(s)– The fifth and sixth poses recreate the benefits of downward facing dog (adho mukha svanasana) having the head below the heart to stimulate blood flow to the brain and lengthen the hamstrings and spine in the back body.

 Pose #7 & 8: Arms Overhead & Mountain Pose- These final two poses complete the sequence full circle.
 Starting and ending in the same position represents the full cycle of life.